icebert04/icebert04.github.io/_posts/2018-2-9-run-it's-the-germans.md

 Come to think of it, Germany is not a bad country at all.
 Currently, both domestic and international undergraduates at public universities in Germany can **Study for FREE**!
-They have 9 different borders (France, Luxembourg, Belgium, the Netherlands, Denmark, Poland, the Czech Republic, Austria and Switzerland - phew), that you can travel to by just taking a bus or train.
+They have 9 different borders (France, Luxembourg, Belgium, the Netherlands, Denmark, Poland, the Czechia, Austria and Switzerland - phew), that you can travel to by just taking a bus or train.
 They have the Beers, the Sauerkraut & sausages, the Beethoven, Mozart, Bach and Brahms.
 Plus, Germany is also home to some of Europe’s finest and most famous castles.